Fall flavors abound in this easy, classic dessert. This easy apple crisp comes together quickly and is sure to be a family favorite.

 How should I slice my apples?

 You can slice your apples any way that you like, including dicing them in small squares.
-The most important thing is to make sure that all of the apple pieces are approximately the same size so that they cook evenly, and you don’t end up with any crunchy bites in your apple crisp.
+The most important thing is to make sure that all of the sliced apples are approximately the same size so that they cook evenly, and you don’t end up with any crunchy bites in your apple crisp.

 What is the difference between a cobbler, a crumble, and a crisp?